Tithing: Fact, Fiction, or Fraud?

 Jesus Christ now holds an extremely important position that is vital to our salvation.
 He is our high priest.
 It is because he lives that he is able to be our high priest and intercede on our behalf before the Father:

 "Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
-For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin" (Heb.4:14-15 KJV).
+For we have not an high priest which cannot be touched with the feeling of our infirmities; but is in all points tempted like as we are, yet without sin" (Heb.4:14-15 KJV).
 See also Heb.2:14-18; 9:7-28.

 Jesus Christ is now a spiritual high priest after the order of Melchizedec, which is a higher order of priests than the Aaronic priesthood, because it is a spiritual order of priests.
 Jesus Christ did not replace the physical Aaronic order of high priests; he is above the Aaronic priesthood.
 Aaron's descendants through Zadok will still be high priests during Christ's reign as King of kings and Lord of lords when he rules the earth from Jerusalem after his return.
-See Ezekiel chapters 40-48.
+See Ezekiel, chapters 40-48.

 From what is said in the above scriptures about the order of Melchizedec, it should be obvious that no one who serves the elect under Jesus Christ is a part of the order of Melchizedec.
 Moreover, none of those who serve Jesus Christ as his ministers are spiritual priests or spiritual high priests in heaven.
 Only Jesus Christ is in heaven serving the elect as their high priest before God the Father.